spericas/helidon-mcp/docs/mcp/README.md

 #### Tool Content Types

-Helidon supports three types of tool content:
+Helidon supports four types of tool content:

 - **Text**: Text content with the default `text/plain` media type.
 - **Image**: Image content with a custom media type.
+- **Audio**: Audio content with a custom media type.
 - **Resource**: A reference to an `McpResource` via a URI (must be registered on the server).

 Use the `McpToolContents` factory to create tool contents: